 Raised platforms in front of the Main Stages and in the Marquee are available for wheelchair users and festival- goers with limited mobility.
 They can be accompanied by one carer and chairs are set up for them on the platform.
 Inter volunteers and members of the GMM Crew will keep an eye on things.

 All bars, box office units and tents are equipped with sloping surfaces.
 The terrain is flat and easily accessible.

 Guide and assistance dogs are also allowed in the festival arena.

-All sanitary facilities include a disabled toilet.
+All sanitary facilities are accessible and include a disabled toilet.

+It’s a brisk walk from Metal Town to the festival arena.
+There is a shuttle bus for visitors with disabilities between the festival site and this campsite.
 The sanitary facilities at Metal Town include an accessible shower and toilet.
 The public areas of the campsite are accessible but there are no Inter staff on site.

 Visitors who are on a special diet for health reasons can bring their own food (note: no hard containers!) and/or medication (in the original packaging) into the festival arena.
 There is NO need to list this on the application form but you do need a valid prescription.
 This way our security staff will know why you brought medication and/or syringes and any awkward discussions can be avoided.
 Medication requiring cold storage can be handed in at the Red Cross stations.